 HMP is open to all HLS students.
 1Ls can apply as soon as they arrive on campus!
 (There also is an option to obtain clinical credit for mediating with HMP, described here.)
-Once a student has been accepted into the program and has completed HMP’s 32-hour basic training, HMP members can expect the following:
+Once a student has been accepted into the program and has completed HMP’s basic training course, HMP members can expect the following:

-HMP’s experienced court liaisons and mediators provide feedback to new mediators.
+HMP’s experienced mediators provide feedback to new mediators.
 Providing feedback is a fundamental aspect of HMP’s model.

 LEARNING AND SOCIAL ACTIVITIES

-Interested HMP student members have the opportunity to work in the HMP office.
+Interested HMP student members have the opportunity to work with HMP staff.

 HMP also sponsors regular events with guest speakers and other ADR-related groups on campus.